Christianity and Druze: Relations between the Druzes and the Holy See

 In 2022, Israeli Druze delegation visited the Vatican City and met with Pope Francis.

 The relationship between the Druze and the Holy See dates back to the Crusades.
 In the 15th century, the Holy See sought to extend its relations with various non-Catholic communities in the Orient, in particular, the Druze.
 As early as 1441, Papal delegate Antoine de Troya led a joint Maronite-Druze delegation to Rome.
 In a 1610 letter, Pope Paul V entrusted Fakhr al-Din II with the protection of the Maronite community.
 Fakhr al-Din II, a prominent Druze leader of the early 17th century, spent a period of exile in Livorno, Italy.
-He stayed in the apartment of the late late Pope Leo X in the Palazzo Vecchio during his visits to Florence.
+He stayed in the apartment of the late Pope Leo X in the Palazzo Vecchio during his visits to Florence.
 In 1761, Pope Benedict XIV sent a letter of gratitude to Ali Jumblatt for facilitating the work of Roman Catholic religious orders in Mount Lebanon and the Chouf.
 In 1791, Pope Pius VI sent a letter to Bashir Jumblatt, expressing gratitude for allowing the Maronites to build more churches in the Chouf area.
 However, during periods of civil war when the Druze and Christians (mostly Maronites) clashed, the Vatican expressed its displeasure with Druze leaders and naturally aided Christian groups.

 Today, relations between the Holy See and Druze religious institutions are positive, characterized by meetings and interfaith dialogues.
 This relationship is also reflected in the Eastern Catholic Churches, such as the Maronite Church and the Melkite Catholic Church, whose followers have coexisted with the Druze for centuries.
 During visits to the Middle East by Pope John Paul II, Pope Benedict XVI, and Pope Francis, they met with Druze religious leaders alongside leaders of other faiths.
 The Vatican Library houses several Druze manuscripts, mainly volumes of the Epistles of Wisdom (Rasa'il al-Hikmah), dating back to the 10th and 11th centuries.

 In modern times, Druze religious and political delegations have made visits to the Vatican City.
 Mowafaq Tarif, the spiritual leader of the Druze in Israel, attended the funerals of Pope John Paul II in 2005 and Pope Benedict XVI in 2023, representing the Druze community.
 In 2022, Mowafaq Tarif visited the Vatican City and met with Pope Francis.
 During this meeting, both leaders emphasized the importance of religious coexistence between Christians and Druze.
 They also stressed the need for religious organizations active in Syria and Lebanon to provide and intensify humanitarian aid to all populations and regions, including Druze areas.